falconry/falconry.github.io/README.md

 ## Deployment

-All new pushs to the main branch trigger a GitHub action which build the site and deploy it to the _gh-pages_ branch.
+All new pushes to the main branch trigger a GitHub action which builds the site and deploy it to the _gh-pages_ branch.